shahbazsaleem01/CustomAlertController/README.md

 CustomAlertController is an easy way to display a customized Alter.
 Library is inspired from UIAlertController and we tried to achieve the same functionality with same style.

-**Using Swift?
-A native swift port of this library is now available: [CustomAlertController](https://github.com/shahbazsaleem01/CustomAlertController "CustomAlertController")**

 Screenshots
 ---------
 ![Screenshots](iPad.png)